alanprado1/enterprise-security-grc-lab/docs/phase-2-build.md

       dhcp4: yes
 ```

-The specific static route for `10.0.0.0/24` via pfSense's DMZ interface is required for Cowrie to send reply packets back to the attacker — without it, SYN packets arrive but no SYN-ACK is returned and connections time out silently.
+The specific static route for `10.0.0.0/24` via pfSense's DMZ interface is required for Cowrie to send reply packets back to the attacker, without it, SYN packets arrive but no SYN-ACK is returned and connections time out silently.

 ## Windows Server 2025